How much money do you need to make to get a personal loan?

 - Assets you can offer as security

-What if I’m not eligible?
+What if I’m not qualified?

-There are a few things you can do if you find out you don’t meet the minimum income requirements:
+Here’s what you can do if you find out you don’t meet the minimum income requirements:

 - Apply for a lower amount.
 If you can’t prove to the lender that you’ll be able to manage repayments for the requested loan amount, consider borrowing less.
 This will mean lower repayments for you and less of a risk for the lender.

 - Choose a more affordable loan.
 The reason you might be ineligible could be that the loan has fees and interest that the lender thinks is too expensive for you.
 Other loans may have lower interest rates and fewer fees, and in turn will give you a better chance of managing the repayments.

 - Try your current bank.
 If you have a good banking history, you probably have a better chance of being approved for a loan with your current bank.
 You may be able to find product details on your bank’s website.

 How much you need to earn to get a loan depends on how much you want to borrow.
 Generally, the higher your income, the more you’re able to borrow.

 However, other factors like your credit score and DTI can play a crucial role in whether or not you’re approved — and how much you can borrow.
 You can find out more about how personal loans work by reading our guide.